 In section 5.1.2 of the KDP terms and conditions, Amazon states this regarding affiliate programs:

 You may not include in any Book any advertisements or other content that is primarily intended to advertise or promote products or services.

-The only other restriction is that Apple iBooks is a bit painful with regard to any links in ebooks to its competitors.
+The only other restriction is that Apple iBooks is a bit painful about any links in ebooks to its competitors.
 This means Amazon links, especially.

 Apart from these two issues, you can insert almost any link you want to use in your ebooks on other platforms.

 Let’s look at three different ways you can create hyperlinks in this simple step-by-step illustrated tutorial.

 You can use Kindle Create, Microsoft Word, or Apple Pages to insert links.

 In Microsoft Word, select the text that you want to use as your anchor text.